My Thyroid Relief

 • Free T3 test: Free T3 test measures triiodothyronine free in the body and it is increased in Graves’ disease.

 • The TSH test: Thyroid-stimulating hormone (TSH) signals the thyroid gland to produce hormones that control body metabolism.
 A TSH test can reveal whether your thyroid gland is functioning at normal levels.
-In Graves’ disease, the thyroid-stimulating hormone is usually lower than normal levels of TSH.
+In Graves’ disease, the thyroid-stimulating hormone is usually lower than normal levels of TSH; consequently, this imbalance affects thyroid function.

 • Thyroid peroxidase (TPO) antibody test: This blood test examines a specific type of thyroid antibody produced in response to thyroid inflammation.
 It helps differentiate between Graves’ disease and hyperthyroidism caused by toxic nodular goite.
 It may also be used to confirm that goiter and/or hypothyroidism are due to autoimmune thyroiditis.
 The typical range for TPO antibodies is below 2 IU/mL.